 Victim Resources

-- help lines - call 211 or go to ns.211.ca/
+- helplines - call 211 or go to ns.211.ca/

 - nsdomesticviolence.ca - information, support, resources

-- transition houses - go to thans.ns.ca for shelter contact information, and
+- transition houses - go to thans.ns.ca for shelter contact information and

 - women's centres (go to womenconnect.ca for locations)